SHIRO: Near-Optimal Communication Strategies for Distributed Sparse Matrix Multiplication: Hierarchical Communication Strategy

 \section{Hierarchical Communication Strategy}

-This section presents how we adapt the joint row-column communication strategy to hierarchical networks.
 As discussed in~\Cref{sec:motivation}, flat communication patterns create redundant inter-group transfers.
 To address this, we separate the joint strategy into \textit{row-based} and \textit{column-based} communication, partition them into \textit{fine-grained stages} to eliminate inter-group redundancy (\Cref{subsec:redundancy_elimination}), and recombine them through \textit{complementary scheduling} to fully utilize the bandwidth of different tier links (\Cref{subsec:overlapped_execution}).